aszkiel71/spell-checker/README.md

    - If does not exist → we find all words with prefix.
 3. Prefix length depends on length of word.
 4. Then SC.js asks spell_corrector.py for best matched word from provided words and returns it.
-5. We can translate whole sentences.
+5. We can fix whole sentences.
 6. We do not initialize dictionary for each word - we do it at the start using Daemon.
-7. We translate sentence word by word.
+7. We fix sentence word by word.

 ## Worktime:
 Approximately: